 ~ First sowing of green manure into prepard plots like Phacelia or Mustard

-~ Take cuttings Pelargonium, Fuchsia
+~ Take cuttings of non-flowering shoots of Pelargonium or Fuchsia

-~ Plant or transplant perennials in borders
+~ Divide, plant or transplant perennials in borders

 ~ Divide & replant chives (also great in borders and good for black flies on roses)